 Please see our INCB Watch page, which aims to promote the transparency and accountability of the INCB, by publishing news, publications and commentary about its activities.
 In doing so, it is hoped that greater openness and scrutiny of the INCB will help to modernise its role and work.

-The role of the International Narcotics Control Board
+The role of the INCB

 The INCB is the “independent and quasi-judicial” body for monitoring member states’ implementation of the UN drug control treaties.
 The Board is made up of 13 individual members serving in their personal capacity.
 Its primary functions consist of: